 Dada Now is a leading local on-demand delivery platform, providing both intra-city delivery and last-mile delivery services on an on-demand basis.
-As of December 31, 2019, our intra-city delivery service covered more than 700 cities and counties in China, and our last-mile delivery service covered more than 2,400 cities and counties in China.
+As of September 30, 2019, our intra-city delivery service covered more than 600 cities and counties in China, and our last-mile delivery service covered more than 2,300 cities and counties in China.
 Both services covered all the tier 1 and tier 2 cities, and we continue to penetrate into lower-tiered cities.
-In 2019, our riders collectively delivered over 753 million orders.
-In 2018 and 2019, we delivered more than 6.3 million and 9.2 million orders on the respective peak day of such period.
+For the twelve months ended September 30, 2019, our riders collectively delivered over 635 million orders.
+In 2018 and the first eleven months of 2019, we delivered more than 6.3 million and 9.2 million orders on the respective peak day of such period.